ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Experiments

-\textbf{The effectiveness of Shared Warping Latent.} As shown in Figure~\ref{fig:ablation_lcm} (c) and (d), ObjCtrl-2.5D aligns with the given trajectories more accurately when using SWL compared to settings without it.
+\textbf{The Effectiveness of Shared Warping Latent.} As shown in Fig.~\ref{fig:ablation_lcm} (c) and (d), ObjCtrl-2.5D aligns with the given trajectories more accurately when using SWL compared to settings without it.
 By sharing latent across frames within the warping object areas, SWL provides strong motion guidance, enhancing trajectory accuracy.
-In comparison to FreeTraj's copy-and-pasting mechanism~\cite{freetraj}, where shared latent is bounded by a box that includes areas outside the object, SWL achieves a better ObjMC score (120.37 vs. 138.22) and avoids visible artifacts, as illustrated in Figure~\ref{fig:ablation_swl}. \textit{However, as with ~\cite{freetraj}, we find that sharing latent across frames can decrease generation quality and is sensitive to sample variations.
-Given ObjCtrl-2.5D’s robust object motion control with LCM, we recommend using SWL as an enhancement for more challenging cases, ensuring a balance between precise motion control and high-quality video generation.}
+Compared to FreeTraj's copy-and-pasting mechanism~\cite{freetraj}, where the shared latent is bounded by a box that includes areas outside the object, SWL achieves a better ObjMC score (120.37 vs. 138.22 in Table~\ref{tab:ablation}) and avoids visible artifacts (Fig.~\ref{fig:ablation_swl}).